Skip to main content

 Xcel's Electric Rate Increase

 Xcel Energy is requesting to increase rates for electric service for the fourth and fifth years in a row.
-Xcel’s ask would add $474 million per year to customers’ tab, an increase of 12.72%.
+Xcel’s ask would add nearly $574 million to customers’ tabs over the next two years, and $365.3 million each year following 2026.

 Meanwhile, many Xcel customers are having difficulty affording their energy bills.
 We can see it in Xcel’s shutoff numbers: In 2024 alone, the company disconnected service to more than 52,000 households.
 That’s more than triple the number of households shut off in 2019, and far more than any year in the past decade, at least.
 Xcel is on track to match or exceed that number in 2025.
 Clearly, any rate increase will be difficult for many Xcel customers.